Nexel1/amogdos/README.md

+Anyways don't get your expectations high this won't be new freedos or winblows probably it would be collection of trash horribly programmed drivers with a kernel lacking many essential features.

 # Current State:
 There isn't even a terminal yet lmao what you are talkin' about, only super basic stuff and bunch of drivers that broken but you can change it by contributing.